sebastianmartii/RandomAnimeGenerator/README.md

 ## Features
 - Generate random anime or manga based on selected parameters
 - Spectate generated media details
-- Store your favorites in library and filter them by your progress
+- Store your favorites in library and filter them by your progress, alphabetical order, or date
 - Title based search throu your favorites
 - Create profile with your google account or with an email and password